 When Google’s current CEO, Sundar Pichai, interviewed for his first position at Google as the VP of Product Management in 2004 he went through a multi-round process of interviews.
-In many of the early rounds interviewers asked him what he thought of Google’s then new email service, Gmail.
+In many of the early rounds, interviewers asked him what he thought of Google’s new email service, Gmail.
 Since Gmail had just been launched and was still an “invite-only” service, Pichai hadn’t had a chance to use the service yet.
 He could have tried to bluff his way through the question but instead responded that he couldn’t answer the question because he hadn’t been able to use the product.
 After being shown how the service worked by one of his interviewers, he was then able to start answering this question when it was asked to him by later interviewers.
-By taking this approach, Sundar Pichai was able to demonstrate intellectual humility, straightforwardness and honesty to his potential employer.
+By taking this approach, Sundar Pichai was able to demonstrate intellectual humility, straightforwardness, and honesty to his potential employer.

 The Importance of the “Why”